cdelor02/me570_motion_planning_final_project/README.md

-# Robot Motion Planning Final Project
+# Rapidly-exploring Random Trees for UAVs in an Urban Environment

-#### Title: Rapidly-exploring Random Trees for UAVs in an Urban Environment
+### Robot Motion Planning Final Project

 #### Authors: Carter Berlind, Adam Rozman, Charles DeLorey

-GitHub repository for our final project for ME570, Robot Motion Planning.
-Our novelty consists of an implementation of the Rapidly exploring Random Trees (RRT) algorithm, more specifically the RRT* algorithm.
+GitHub repository for our final project for ME570: Robot Motion Planning.
+Our novelty consists of an implementation of the Rapidly exploring Random Trees (RRT) algorithm, more specifically the RRT* algorithm, in 2D and in 3D.
 RRT and RRT* are explained below.

 ![2D rrt path planning algorithm run on simple 3-obstacle environment](2D_RRT_figures/RRT_1.png "RRT")